Bus passenger journeys in England quarterly figures.

 Information broken down by: Region - data are available for London, English metropolitan areas (as a group), and English non-metropolitan areas (as a group)

-- In Quarter 3 (July to September) 2013, there were 1.16 billion passenger journeys on local buses in England.
+In quarter 2 (April to June) 2014, there were 1.15 billion passenger journeys on local buses in England.

 |Most recent data|